-Concurrently with the entry into the Merger Agreement, the Company, Moody I, Moody I OP, Moody I Advisor, Moody National Realty Company, LP ("Moody National") and Moody OP Holdings I, LLC ("OP Holdings"), the holder of all outstanding special partnership units in Moody I OP, entered into a termination agreement (the "Termination Agreement").
-Pursuant to the Termination Agreement, at the effective time of the Mergers, the amended and restated advisory agreement, dated August 14, 2009, among Moody I, Moody I OP, Moody I Advisor and Moody National will be terminated, and Moody I will pay Moody I Advisor a payment of \$5,580,685 (the "Moody I Advisor Payment").
-The Moody I Advisor Payment was a negotiated amount that represents a reduction in the disposition fee to which the Moody I Advisor could have been entitled and a waiver of any other contractual termination fee that the Moody I Advisor would have been due under the advisory agreement provides that at the effective time of the Partnership Merger and in accordance with the terms of the limited partnership agreement of Moody I OP, Moody I OP will pay to OP Holdings an amount not to exceed \$613,751 (the "Promote Payment").
-In the event that the Merger Agreement is terminated prior to the consummation of the Mergers, the Termination Agreement will automatically terminate and be of no further effect and no Mood I Advisor Payment or Promote Payment will be owed and payable.
+Concurrently with the entry into the Merger Agreement, the Company, Moody I, Moody I OP, Moody I Advisor, Moody National Realty Company, L.P. ("Moody Realty") and Moody OP Holdings I, LLC ("OP Holdings"), the holder of all outstanding special partnership units in Moody I OP, entered into a termination agreement (the "Termination Agreement").
+Pursuant to the Termination Agreement, at the REIT Merger Effective Time, the amended and restated advisory agreement, dated August 14, 2009, among Moody I, Moody I OP, Moody I Advisor and Moody Realty (the "Moody I Advisory Agreement") was terminated and Moody I subsequently paid Moody I Advisor a payment of \$5,580,685 (the "Moody I Advisor Payment").
+During the first year following the consummation of the Mergers, if the Company sells a property that was previously owned by Moody I, then any disposition fee to which the Advisor would be entitled under the Advisory Agreement will be reduced by an amount equal to the portion of the Moody I Advisor Payment attributable to such property.
+In addition, pursuant to the Termination Agreement, Moody I OP paid \$613,751 to OP Holdings, which amount was the promote payment to which OP Holdings was entitled under the terms of the limited partnership agreement.